 Begin your journey in artsy Melbourne, exploring the hidden alleyways, vintage shopping, and quirky coffee shops.
 Spend a few days in bustling Sydney, then make your way up north to the Gold Coast, one of Australia's iconic surfing destinations.
 Your trip ends in Cairns with a visit to the famous Great Barrier Reef.

 Enjoy the best of the East Coast of Australia on this two-week trip.
-Begin with a tour of Brisbane and its inviting Lone Pine Koala Sanctuary.
-Then, enjoy Airlie Beach and Whitehaven Beach—both part of the Whitsunday Islands.
-Indulge in a free day in Cairns before cruising over to the world-famous Great Barrier Reef and lush Daintree Rainforest.
+Begin with a tour of Brisbane before heading to the Whitsunday Islands.
+Indulge in a free day in Cairns, then cruise over to the world-famous Great Barrier Reef and lush Daintree Rainforest.
 Next, tour Adelaide and spend a full day with native species at Kangaroo Island.
 The trip concludes in Sydney to discover the landmarks, as well as the stunning Blue Mountains region.

 On this two-week journey to Australia and New Zealand, adventure through four cities and several iconic landmarks.
 Begin in Sydney to visit popular sites like Bondi Beach and the Sydney Opera House.
 Next, explore famed Ayers Rock and Uluru.
 Then, it's off to Melbourne for local sightseeing, a wildlife tour, and a free day of discovery.
 Finally, transport to Auckland to explore the city, along with a day trip to Bay of Islands for marine life sightings and views along the open water of New Zealand.